tenyo-app/pydomprob/README.md

 ## domprob 🛰️

- keep your business logic comprehensible by abstracting the observability code away.
+Implement the domain probe pattern with observability events easily with domprob.

 ### Motivation